top of page

 Born and raised in Ohio, Candace has had an intense love for the natural world for as long as she can remember.
 As a child she would frequently venture out on weekend hikes through various parks with her father and trusty rottweiler.
 It was there and on camping trips in the Allegheny Mountains of Pennsylvania that she developed a great appreciation for the wilderness and natural beauty.

 As a young adult, Candace grew a fondness for the fine arts and went on to attain a degree in Art History.
-The Hudson River School, and master landscape painters Albert Bierstadt and Thomas Cole inspired her, and she was also drawn to the highly imaginative, dream-like atmospheres from Surrealist artists such as Giorgio de Chirico and Salvador Dali.
+The Hudson River School, and master landscape painters Albert Bierstadt and Thomas Cole inspired her, and she was also drawn to the highly imaginative, dream-like atmospheres from Surrealist artists.
+Her artistic background contributes to her vision as a photographer.

-Based in Washington State for over a decade, Candace first discovered her passion for photography while venturing out in the wilderness of the Pacific Northwest.
-An avid hiker, she constantly yearns to explore new areas while also hoping to provide a unique vision through her photography, and is passionate about photographing the diversity of wilderness areas in their entirety.
+, Candace first discovered her passion for photography while venturing out into the wilderness of the Pacific Northwest.
+An avid hiker, she yearns to explore new areas while also hoping to provide a unique vision through her photography, and is passionate about photographing the diversity of wilderness areas including wildlife, landscapes, flora and intimate scenes.
 Her goal as a photographer is to reach viewers on an emotional level, while also spreading awareness of the necessity and vitality of the natural and last true wild places that many either take for granted or might never experience at all.

 “As a photographer, I want to be able to reach the viewer on an emotional level, and also draw attention to important issues relating to conservation and climate change.
 I try to accomplish that by attempting to bring the person viewing into the photograph.
+If at all possible, I aspire to stir something within the viewer and to move and motivate them.

 My hope is for viewers to gain even a remote sense of what I felt while I was looking through the lens and processing the image.
 More importantly, I want people to realize that wilderness is vital not only for the human spirit and creativity, but in order to exist at all on this planet.